codesharedot/nexo-price-gnome-ticket/README.md

-# energi price gnome ticket
+# crpt price gnome ticket

-Gnome 3 desktop ticker for energi price with Python and argos.
-Rename to energi.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for crpt price with Python and argos.
+Rename to crpt.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org